madhusudhanraman/madhusudhanraman.github.io/_posts/2026-08-26-nabokov-pnin.md

 ---
 title: "Nabokov - Pnin"
 date: 2026-08-26 12:00:00 +0530
 categories:
   - Literature
 tags:
   - Vladimir Nabokov
+permalink: /literature/nabokov-pnin/
 excerpt: >
-  It surprised him to realise how fond he had been of his teeth
+  It surprised him to realise how fond he
+> had been of his teeth
 ---

 I had a wisdom tooth extracted a few days ago and so this excerpt from